vdaubry/vdaubry.github.io/_posts/2014-10-19-setup-a-jekyll-blog.markdown

 {% endhighlight %}

-Now i can get send email without any backend !
+Now you can send email without any backend !

 That's it.